 - Registration request form signed by the legal representative of the company. - Free sale certificate issued by the health or other appropriate authority of the country of origin, indicating that the products being exported to Costa Rica are allowed for free sale and consumption in the country of origin.
-This document must be authenticated by the Costa Rican consul and countersigned by the Costa Rican Ministry of Foreign Relations.
+This document no longer needs to be authenticated by the Costa Rican consul or countersigned by the Costa Rican Ministry of Foreign Relations.
+Since Costa Rica joined the Hague Convention on Apostille, effective on December 14, 2011, the free sale certificate now only requires an Apostille issued in the United States by the State Department of the state where the free sale certificate was issued.
 The document may include one or several products and must be less than two years old.
 If the document is written in a language other than Spanish, it must be accompanied by an official translation. - Original label of the product.
 If the label is in a language other than Spanish, an official translation of the label must also be attached.
 If the label is printed directly on the container, an original container and a copy of the label must be submitted. - Paid receipt of the registration fee, which according to current regulations is \$100 per product.